AaronYXZ/portfolio/content/authors/admin/_index.md

 #email: ""
 ---

-Xiaozhou Yu is a senior data scientist of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Xiaozhou Yu is a senior data scientist specializing in artificial intelligence and time-series forecasting.
+With experience across both U.S. and Chinese tech ecosystems, he has led the development and deployment of Transformer-based forecasting models, scalable ML systems, and real-time business intelligence dashboards.
+At SCI99.com, he drives innovation at the intersection of machine learning, cloud infrastructure, and data analytics, helping optimize industrial intelligence at scale.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.